SambitAcharya/SpeakToIt/README.md

 # SpeakToIt

 An application which acts as a Text To Speech and Speech To Text Converter.
 Work on the web app is going on.
+The WebToSpeech API is used to make the application.